Places to Visit in Bhutan

-Trashigang also called the jewel of the East lies in an eastern valley just above Dangmi chu River.
+Trashigang also called the jewel of the East lies in an eastern valley just above the Dangmi chu River.
 It is the largest district in Bhutan and lies at 1100m above sea level.

 Merak and Sakteng Village:

-The twin village of east Merak and Sakteng are one of the remote and High altitude villages with unique dress and culture in eastern Bhutan.
+The twin village of east Merak and Sakteng is one of the remote and High altitude villages with unique dress and culture in eastern Bhutan.
 They wear unique clothes made of raw leather and pointed hat.
 They are the nomads of eastern Bhutan and their main income is from the rearing of Sheep and YAK.
 We also organize Merak and Sakteng Trek during spring and Autumn.

-Gomkora or Gomphu Kora lies in the heart of Eastern Bhutan under Trashigang District.
+Gomkora or Gomphu Kora lies in the heart of Eastern Bhutan under the Trashigang District.
 Gomphu means “Meditation Cave” and Kora means “Circumambulation”.
-The name is derived from a cave formed out of a rock-face next to a temple that has been built as a tribute to this sacred site.
+The name is derived from a cave formed out of a rock face next to a temple that has been built as a tribute to this sacred site.
 The biggest attraction of Gomphu Kora is circumambulation.
 The yearly Gomphu Kora Festival Tour in Bhutan is being organized here.

 Chogyel MInjur Tenpa builds the mighty fortress in 1659.
 The dzong is located atop of ridge with a cliff on 3 sides overlooking the two major rivers of Trashingang Drangme Chu and Gamri Chu.
 According to legend, the sight of the Dzong scared the Tibetan army which retreated while remarking that the Dzong was a “Sky Dzong and was not on the ground”.